Didache: The two ways

 The closest parallels in the use of the Two Ways doctrine are found among the Essene Jews at the Dead Sea Scrolls community.
 The Qumran community included a Two Ways teaching in its founding charter, The Community Rule.

 Throughout the Two Ways there are many Old Testament quotes shared with the Gospels, and many theological similarities, but Jesus is never mentioned by name.
-The first chapter opens with the Shema ("you shall love God"), the Great Commandment ("your neighbor as yourself"), and the Golden Rule in the negative form.
+The first chapter opens with the V'ahavta ("you shall love God"), the Great Commandment ("your neighbor as yourself"), and the Golden Rule in the negative form.
 Then come short extracts in common with the Sermon on the Mount, together with a curious passage on giving and receiving, which is also cited with variations in Shepherd of Hermas (Mand., ii, 4–6).
 The Latin omits 1:3–6 and 2:1, and these sections have no parallel in Epistle of Barnabas; therefore, they may be a later addition, suggesting Hermas and the present text of the Didache may have used a common source, or one may have relied on the other.
 Chapter 2 contains the commandments against murder, adultery, corrupting boys, sexual promiscuity, theft, magic, sorcery, abortion, infanticide, coveting, perjury, false testimony, speaking evil, holding grudges, being double-minded, not acting as one speaks, greed, avarice, hypocrisy, maliciousness, arrogance, plotting evil against neighbors, hate, narcissism and expansions on these generally, with references to the words of Jesus.
 Chapter 3 attempts to explain how one vice leads to another: anger to murder, concupiscence to adultery, and so forth.
 The whole chapter is excluded in Barnabas.
 A number of precepts are added in chapter 4, which ends: "This is the Way of Life."
 Verse 13 states that one must not forsake the Lord's commandments, neither adding nor subtracting (see also Deuteronomy 4:2, 12:32).
 The Way of Death (chapter 5) is a list of vices to be avoided.
 Chapter 6 exhorts to the keeping in the Way of this Teaching:

 See that no one causes you to err from this way of the teaching, since apart from God it teaches you.
 For if you are able to bear the entire yoke of the Lord, you will be perfect; but if you are not able to do this, do what you are able.
 And concerning food, bear what you are able; but against that which is sacrificed to idols be exceedingly careful; for it is the service of dead gods.